josephoforkansi/Algorithm-Analysis-All-Hands-Project-Module-2/blog.md

 ## Introduction

 Data structures play a critical role in efficient software development, influencing performance, scalability, and system responsiveness.
 Among them, queues are fundamental, powering applications such as task scheduling, messaging systems, and real-time data processing.
-In this project, our team explored three key queue implementations—Singly Linked List (SLL), Doubly Linked List (DLL), and Array-based Queue analyzing their performance through benchmarking experiments using SystemSense.
+In this project, our team explored three key queue implementations—Singly Linked List (SLL), Doubly Linked List (DLL), and Array-based Queue.
+This project seeks to answer our research question: What are the performance differences between SLL queue, DLL queue, and array-based queue implementations when executing basic operations (addfirst, addlast, removefirst, removelast, add (+), and iadd (+=)?.
+We analyzed their performance through benchmarking experiments using SystemSense.

 As algorithm engineers tackling this project we considered multiple aspects, including: